Walt Disney Family Museum in San Francisco

 - D23 Silver and Gold members save $3 off general admission to The Walt Disney Family Museum for up to four people when they present their D23 ID Card at the museum’s ticket desk.
 Offer not valid for surcharged exhibitions, events, and programs.
 Not valid with any other offer.

-- New!Active military personnel receive FREE admission for themselves plus 5 additional guests (6 people total) to The Walt Disney Family Museum from May 25 – September 7, 2015 as part of the Blue Star Families program.
-You must present a Geneva Convention common access card (CAC), a DD Form 1173 ID card (dependent ID), or a DD Form 1173-1 ID card at the museum’s ticket desk.
+- In 2015, active military personnel received FREE admission for themselves plus 5 additional guests (6 people total) to The Walt Disney Family Museum from Memorial Day – Labor Day as part of the Blue Star Families program.
 Some special or limited-time museum exhibits may not be included in this free admission program.
 For questions on particular exhibits or museums, please contact the museum directly.
 Click here for details about the Blue Star Museums program and a list of participating museums.